-- 4. Contingent liabilities - · Lawsuits related to Takata's airbag inflators
+4. Contingent liabilities

+· Lawsuits related to Takata's airbag inflators

 Mainly in the United States ("U.S.") and Canada various putative class action lawsuits, civil lawsuits and lawsuits by states related to Takata's airbag inflator have been filed against the Company, consolidated subsidiaries and other Original Equipment Manufacturers.
 The lawsuits allege that the subject airbag inflators did not function properly, and seek, among others, damages for economic losses, incurred costs, decline in the value of vehicles, and, in certain cases, personal injury as well as punitive damages.
 Most of the class action lawsuits in the U.S. were transferred to the U.S. District Court for the Southern District of Florida and consolidated into a multi-district litigation ("MDL").
 The Company and Nissan North America, Inc. ("NNA") have agreed to a proposed settlement that would resolve the US class actions that are pending against them in the MDL, through a number of customer-focused programs.
-In September 2017, the court in the MDL granted preliminary approval to the proposed settlement.
-The total payment amount for the settlement will be \$87.9 million to be paid over four years.
-In February 2018, the court in MDL granted final approval to the proposed settlement.
-Although there are some ongoing lawsuits other than above, management has not recognized a provision for loss contingencies because as of the date of this report it is not possible to reasonably estimate the amount, if any, of any potential future losses because there are some uncertainties, such as these lawsuits are still in progress.
+In September 2017, the court in the MDL granted preliminary approval to the proposed settlement, and in February 2018, the court granted final approval to the proposed settlement.
+The settlement of \$87.9 million has been fully paid off.
+Although there are some ongoing lawsuits other than the above, management has not recognized a provision for loss contingencies because as of the date of this report it is not possible to reasonably estimate the amount, if any, of any potential future losses because there are some uncertainties, such as these lawsuits are still in progress.

-• Lawsuits related to misstatements in Annual Securities Reports ("Yukashoken-Houkokusho")
+· Lawsuits related to misstatements in Annual Securities Reports ("Yukashoken-Houkokusho")

-As a consequence of misstatements in Annual Securities Reports for each fiscal year in the past, there are some ongoing lawsuits.
+As a consequence of misstatements in Annual Securities Reports for each fiscal year in the past, there are some ongoing domestic and foreign lawsuits.

-Although the consolidated financial results may be affected by the progress of legal proceedings, the impact of the lawsuits cannot be reasonably estimated at this point.
+The consolidated financial results may be affected by the progress of legal proceedings.